 4. Visit the Porto Cathedral

-One of the best ways to experience Porto’s architecture is to look at a city’s ancient churches.
+Porto city is surely an amazing addition to your Europe bucket list, and one of the best ways to experience the city is to look at its ancient churches.
 This cathedral dates back to the 12th and 13th centuries with a mix of baroque and gothic style.
 The church almost appears like a fortress and it one of the oldest monuments in the city.
 Although the façade appears fairly plain, the inside is a different story.

 Explore the interior of the cathedral to see stained glass windows, a collection of ancient stone sculptures, and a silver altarpiece that was once a bishop’s study.
 The cloister is especially noteworthy with cobalt tiles that depict scenes from religious history.
 This spot takes a few hours to truly enjoy, especially if you take advantage of the terrace outside the church.
 Here, you’ll get amazing views of the entire city.